AhmedElabd96/systemjs/README.md

 [systemjs-webpack-interop](https://github.com/joeldenning/systemjs-webpack-interop) is a community-maintained npm library that might help you get webpack and systemjs working well together.

-As of webpack@4.30.0, it is now possible to compile webpack bundles to System.register format, by modifying your webpack config:
+As of webpack@4.30.0, it is now possible to compile webpack bundles to PentaSystem.register format, by modifying your webpack config:

 ```js
 {